 Final words of wisdom

-To summarise, here are my 3 main tips to help you build a killer CV:
+To summarise, here are our three top tips to help you build a stellar CV: